 “Intensity trumps duration,” says Martin Gibala, PhD, the study author and a kinesiology professor at McMaster University.
 “When it comes to efficient workouts, how hard you’re willing and able to workout is bigger than for how long."
 Both short, intense bursts of exercise and slow, steady state exercise make the heart stronger, the blood vessels more elastic, and the muscles more efficient — it just depends on which you prefer.

 And now, I think I may just prefer the shorter workouts — and I'm not alone.
 The New York Times dubbed 2021 “the year of the exercise snack,” because these quick, bite-sized chunks of exercise have become more popular.
 That's apparent when you look back at the popular workout trends of 2020.
 Chloe Ting, who's known for her quick-hit sessions, was a top trending search in Google.
-Apple Fitness+ has a huge catalog of short workouts, and Kayla Itsines' uber-popular Sweat app also added more "express workouts" to their roster this year.
+Apple Fitness+ has a huge catalogue of short workouts, and Kayla Itsines' uber-popular Sweat app also added more "express workouts" to their roster this year.

 Jay Blahnik, the senior director of fitness technologies at Apple, says their decision to create many 10-minute workouts was intentional.
 "The brilliance of shorter workouts is that not only does the evidence show that it makes a dent in your health, with Fitness+, we put a lot of love into designing great 10-minute workouts, so users will feel the celebration is just as big as with the 45-minute workouts," Blahnik says.